 cooked or continental breakfast available to all in-house guests 7:00-8:30am

 Unwind and feel yourself stepping back in time at this unique Heritage listed Hotel.
-Located in Tasmania's wild North-West, on the edge of The Tarkine National Forest, and close to the World reknowned Cradle Mountain, Waratah is a centrally located gateway to the many attractions, wonders and natural beauty of the area.
-Retreat from your travels to warm yourself by the wood fire, enjoy a home cooked meal and relax with a drink as you take in the tranquility of our iconic waterfall views and peaceful surrounds.
+Located in Tasmania's wild North-West, on the edge of the Tarkine National Forest, and close to the world renowned Cradle Mountain, Waratah is a centrally located gateway to the many attractions, wonders and natural beauty of the area.
+Retreat from your travels to warm yourself in the heated bar area, enjoy a home cooked meal and relax with a drink as you take in the tranquility of our iconic waterfall views and peaceful surrounds.
 Experience the warmth and friendliness of old fashioned hospitality while you reconnect with the simple things in life!

-We provide clean, comfortable and affordable accommodation with an inviting, warm and homely atmosphere.
-We have a great range of options from budget rooms to fully self contained unit accommodation.
+We provide beautifully appointed accommodation, including five rooms with ensuites and a number of other double or single bed rooms with shared bathrooms (gents and ladies are separate).
 Please click below to see more about our rooms, availability and rates, or call us to discuss your specific needs and we will be happy to assist you.